Our Staff

 Vicki was Acting Centre Manager during Jill’s secondment in 2016.

 Vicki completed a Master of Social Work at QUT, she also has a PGDip in Careers Guidance and a BA (Hons) in Communications and Criminology.
 She previously worked as a Team Leader in the UK for a government-funded youth initiative called Connexions.
-She coordinates our student Social Work placement program, supervising students from QUT and previously from UQ and ACU.
+She coordinates our student Social Work placement program, supervising students from QUT and previously from UQ and ACU

 David Cameron